 - He was brought up by a Muslim couple who were weavers by profession.

-- He had a curious mind in learning new things and he learnt much about Hinduism in Benares.
+- He had a curious mind in learning new things and he learned much about Hinduism in Benares.

 - Kabir’s aim was to reunite Hindus and Muslims and form harmony between them.